ubergarm/binks/README.md

 ```
 ## Summary
 I'm still learning how to use `libdill`+`dsock` and these examples
-may crash, act screwy, and likely are note a good reference
+may crash, act screwy, and likely are not a good reference
 implementation.
 Cheers!

 ## References